carolinevannebo/IN5020_Oblig2/README.md

 - [ ] memberInfo - Caroline
 - [x] sleep <duration> - Liang
 - [x] exit - Liang
+- [ ] If the optional argument of [file name] is not present, the client will interactively accept commands from the user through a command line.
+If [file name] is present, then the client will perform batch processing of commands that it will read from [file name] every T seconds and exit.
+T is a random float number between 0.5-1.5s.
 - [ ] <b>The client supports a single bank account with sequentially consistent replication semantics</b> (all the replicas that do not fail go through the same sequence of changes and end up with the same balance value)